saidvandeklundert/ezaws/README.md

 # ezaws

-Building an easy interface to work with the cloud.

-Work in progress.
+Learning project, building an easy to use interface with AWS in order to more easily learn how to leverage the different services AWS has on offer.